oyamauchi/oyamauchi.github.io/debugging-stories/return-value.md

   key: return-value
   title: The Disappearing Return Value
   parent: debugging-stories
-layout: general.html
-include_hljs: true
-tags: debugging

-summary: |
+  excerpt: |
     I hit this at the very beginning of my time working on [HHVM](https://github.com/facebook/hhvm).
 While working on an unrelated task, I encountered this bizarre symptom, which took me a while to even notice, and then sent me down a very fun rabbit hole to debug.

     Sadly, the bugged revision has vanished from the public HHVM repo; it seems they rewrote history at some point.
+layout: general.html
+include_hljs: true
 ---

 ## Symptom